 They will help increase conversion rates by connecting with users on a more personal level.
 This is true both on your website and on a channel like YouTube.

 Podcasts have not been popular quite as long as videos, but their ascendance into the mainstream has put multiple industries on notice.
-People listen to podcasts on there way to and from work, and even sometimes while they are working.
+People listen to podcasts on their way to and from work, and even sometimes while they are working.
 Podcasts are available on an abundance of popular channels including Apple and Spotify, most notably.
 Like with video, contractors often have difficulty seeing themselves as worthy of podcast content.
 The reality is that there is a market for everything online.
 Not only that, but establishing a podcast helps build your brand and sends signals to Google that your company is serious about consumer outreach.
 This can be reflected in your overall search visibility, especially as it pertains to higher rankings.

 One thing about podcast creation is that is surprisingly simple.
 All you really need is a decent quality microphone that you can find on Amazon or at your local electronics store.
 Most of these microphones can be plugged directly into a computer tower in the USB port.
 From there, you can record the audio on any number of software options, including free ones like Audacity.
-Podcasts also require some degree of editing in case the microphone levels are inaudible or one of the hosts accidently uses an expletive.
-Remember, as a contractor you are likely going to want to keep your show family friendly, although pushing the envelope is not something that is out of the question if you are adamant about branding yourself.
+Podcasts also require some degree of editing in case the microphone levels are inaudible or one of the hosts accidentally uses an expletive.
+Remember, as a contractor you are likely going to want to keep your show family-friendly, although pushing the envelope is not something that is out of the question if you are adamant about branding yourself.
 Contractors should ask themselves the following questions about podcasting:

 What is a Podcast?